acrerd/Arduino-Diseqc-solar-tracker/README.md

 Single precision limits the angular precision.
 A comparison with the JPL Horizons system show discrete errors of up to 1 minute in hour angle without the lookup tables.
-With the tables the errors are less (not checcked how much less!)
+With the tables the errors are less (not checked how much less!)

 22 kHz signal should be set to 650 mV p-p